 This work resulted in a Habilitation thesis at the University of Osnabrück in 1999.From 1998 until 2009 he has been an assistant and associated professor in the group Discrete Mathematics and Mathematical Programming at the department of Applied Mathematics at the University of Twente.

-Since 2009 he is a full professor of the same group and since 2010 also the Director of the Dutch Network on the Mathematics of Operations Research (LNMB).
+Since 2009 he is a full professor of the same group and since 2020 also the Director of the 4TU Applied Mathematics Institute (AMI).

 Current work includes the application of optimization techniques and scheduling models to problems from decentarlized energy management, logistics, and health care.

 I started my research in the area of 'Combinatorial Optimization'; mainly in 'Scheduling'.
 However, during the last years my research is focusing more on the development of optimization approaches for specific application domains.
 Hereby the focus is twofold.
 On the one hand, the aim is to develop and study conceptual models and approaches.
 On the other hand, it is the aim to developed the models and approaches in such a way that they can be used also in practice.

 There are two main application areas, where I have been active in the last years: ‘decentralized energy management’ and ‘health care logistics’.

 The research on decentralized energy management started around 2006 and is carried out in cooperation with the chair (Computer Architecture for Embedded Systems (CAES).

 Meanwhile we are involved in many national and international projects and have set up contacts and cooperation’s with several energy related companies and research groups in the Netherlands and Europe.